lizmat/articles/future-proofing.md

 ## Looking forward

 So what will the coming year(s) bring?
+That is a good question.

+The Raku Programming Language is an all volunteer Open Source project without any big financial backing.
+As such, it is dependent on the time that people put into it *voluntarily*.
+That doesn't mean that plans cannot be made.
+But sometimes, sometimes even regularly, $work and Real Life take precedence and change the planning.
+And things take longer than expected.

+If you want to make things happen in the Raku Programming Language, you can start by reporting problems in a manner that other people can easily reproduce.
+Or if it is a documentation problem, create a Pull Request with the way you think it should be.
+In other words: put some effort into it yourself.
+It will be recognized and appreciated by other people in the Raku Community.

-Now that the [Raku Programming Language](https://raku.org) is assured of a good base to build more things upon?
-Well, let's have a look at some of the developments:
+Now that we've established that, let's have a look at some of the developments now that we ensured the [Raku Programming Language](https://raku.org) is a good base to build more things upon.

 ### new-disp based improvements